top of page

 It is essential to recognize that trauma affects individuals differently, and the impact can be far-reaching, affecting emotions, thoughts, behaviors, and relationships.
 The effects of trauma may be immediate or delayed, and individuals may develop coping mechanisms to manage their distress.

-Treatment for trauma can involve various therapeutic approaches, such as trauma-focused or trauma-informed therapy, cognitive-behavioral therapy (CBT), eye movement desensitization and reprocessing (EMDR), and support groups.
+Treatment for trauma can involve various therapeutic approaches, such as trauma-focused or trauma-informed therapy, cognitive-behavioral therapy (CBT), eye movement desensitization and reprocessing (EMDR), traditional talk therapy, and support groups.
 The aim is to help individuals process the trauma, reduce its effects, and promote healing and resilience.
-If you or someone you know has experienced trauma and is struggling to cope, seeking support from a mental health professional is crucial for recovery and well-being.
+If you or someone you know has experienced trauma and is struggling to cope, seeking support from mental health clinicians is crucial for recovery and well-being.

 bottom of page